 To ensure that your Oakton credits are transferable, the College participates in the Illinois Articulation Initiative.
 IAI-approved courses meet the educational standards of participating Illinois four-year colleges and universities, enabling students to transfer as early as possible.

 Most four-year institutions require that students complete a range of general education courses before focusing on their major.
 Oakton students who complete the IAI General Education Core Curriculum (GECC) can meet these requirements before transfer; most participating institutions accept Oakton “gen ed” credits.

-*Some four-year institutions have additional requirements for admission to certain majors.
-These requirements are not always aligned with the completion of an associate's degree.
-Students should consult with an academic advisor for additional information.
+Please note, however, that some four-year colleges and universities may require additional coursework before transfer – particularly for certain majors.
+These requirements are not always aligned with Oakton associate's degree requirements.
+Students are strongly encouraged to consult with an academic advisor for additional information.